AdamUllmann/Game-of-Life-plus-plus/README.md

 [CLICK HERE FOR A VIDEO DEMONSTRATION](https://youtu.be/00qdEhFklSw?si=RO5__LIQkERXu41I)

-This project is a graphical simulation of Conway's Game of Life and many other cellular automata.
-It's built using the [raylib](https://www.raylib.com/) graphics library, offering a clean and efficient way to visualize the evolution of 2D cellular automata.
+This project is an interactive graphical simulation of Conway's Game of Life and many other 2D cellular automata.
+It's built using the [raylib](https://www.raylib.com/) graphics library, offering a clean efficient, and fully interactive way to visualize the evolution of 2D cellular automata.

 ## Features